U.S. Grant Hotel: History

-The inaugural San Diego Comic-Con International, which was then called "San Diego’s Golden State Comic-Con", was held at the U.S. Grant Hotel in 1970.
+The inaugural San Diego Comic-Con, which was then called "San Diego’s Golden State Comic-Con", was held at the U.S. Grant Hotel in 1970.

 The hotel was refurbished in the 1980s, but fell upon hard times in the subsequent decade due to a financial slump.
 The hotel changed hands several times during the 1990s.
 In 2003, the hotel was purchased by the Sycuan Band of the Kumeyaay Nation as a tribute to the contributions of the former US President for the Native American community during his presidency.
 The new management closed the doors for 21 months to renovate the building and reopened in October 2006.
 The hotel is currently operated by Marriott Hotels & Resorts as a part of its Luxury Collection.
 The official name of the property is The U.S. Grant, a Luxury Collection Hotel, San Diego.

+San Diego’s first radio station, KFVW, was housed on the hotel's 11th floor in the late 1920s and early '30s.
+Franklin Delano Roosevelt gave an address from the radio station, which also broadcast live orchestra music performed at the Grant.

-The U.S Grant was also home to the local radio station KFSD for a long time between early 1930’s and 1939 and carried radio towers on both the towers of the property.
-KFSD had a dedicated portion of 11th floor to perform its operations and entertain the residents of San Diego.
+The U.S. Grant was also home to the local radio station KFSD for a long time between the early 1930’s and 1939 and carried radio towers on both the towers of the property.
+KFSD had a dedicated portion of the 11th floor to perform its operations and entertain the residents of San Diego.
 A floor plan indicating the design of KFSD during that time is still available in the basement of the property.

-Grant Grill restaurant
+Grant Grill

-The hotel has an American cuisine restaurant that has great history.
-Grant grill has an elaborate bar with seating that takes back guests to the days as early as 1960's.
+The hotel's historic Grant Grill features American cuisine and an elaborate bar with seating reminiscent of the 1960s.